tamer84/aws_environments/README.md

 ## Next steps
 Get creative and extend the infra_resources to provision whatever you need in your environments.
 Extending the backstage Templates will allow you to configure the new resource types.

-Integrate the workflows into your own processes, maybe you want ServiceNow to trigger OU/Account requests?